Senior Lecturer in Korean Studies

-Youngmi’s main interests are in comparative politics, especially in the study of political parties and party systems, governability, inequality, online activism, global cities and urban policies, and comparative regionalism.
+Youngmi’s main interests are in comparative politics and international relations, especially in the study of political parties and party systems, governability, inequality, online activism, global cities and urban policies, and comparative regionalism.
 Her current research explores the rise of polarization, inequality and political contention in South Korea, urban management and planning in Myanmar, online political participation, activism and populism in Asia's democracies, and global cities.

 - Korean culture